CalARVRCourse-Fall2023/hw4-ar-tracking/README.md

 ```
 (you may need to add sudo for unix systems).

 Note: This document was written using OpenCV 4.8.1.
 Some changes may be required for alternate versions of OpenCV.
+You can probably use any version of OpenCV / Python 3 to do this homework, so if you already have a version installed and configured it's probably fine to use that.
+If you have limited coding experience, you need to use the Anaconda instructions.

 ## Instructions